neokii/op4/README.md

    - Bring back my Lead Markers toggle for non HKG Longitudinal cars in `Community`.
 Not Recommended VERY MISSLEADING FOR STOCK LONGITUDINAL CARS
     - when Toggled on, replaces the default Hyundai / Kia / Genesis factory longitudinal control system (SCC) with the openpilot system.
 May be useful for systems that don’t currently HAVE SCC but can support SCC via openpilot when programmed to another car variant(same model) that has radar..

+***SPAS Support for EMS 366***
+   - Sends parking assist messages up to 41mph, With safety code to due the following and more, Rate limit, Override disengage, OpenPilot Correctly! handles all 8 states of MDPS_stat.
+OpenPilot can understand all MDPS faults and react accordingly.

 ***Slow down for curves toggle.
 (Beta)***